FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/ecosystem-explorer/onekey.md

 twitter: https://x.com/OneKeyHQ
 seo:
   title: OneKey
-  description: Founded in 2019, OneKey is a leading open-source hardware & app wallet, backed by YZi Labs (formerly Binance Labs) and Coinbase Ventures.
+  description: OneKey Wallet is a hardware and app wallet supporting the Filecoin network since January, 2023, where users can store $FIL.
 ---

-OneKey Wallet including both hardware wallet and app wallet has supported Filecoin network since 2023 Jan.
-Users get to access the network through us and store $FIL in their hardware wallet as a long-term investment.
-OneKey has helped build and expand the ecosystem around Filecoin, and wish to be listed on the official Filcoin website.
+OneKey Wallet is a hardware and app wallet supporting the Filecoin network since January, 2023, where users can store $FIL.